Medically reviewed by Dr. Temitope Rude, MD

 2. Urge Incontinence

-Also known as overactive bladder (OAB), urge incontinence is characterized by a sudden, intense urge to urinate, followed by involuntary urine loss.
-This occurs when the bladder muscles contract too frequently or without warning, often leading to frequent trips to the bathroom.
+Urge incontinence is characterized by a sudden, intense urge to urinate, followed by involuntary urine loss.
+The most common cause of urge incontinence is overactive bladder (OAB).
+OAB can cause the bladder muscles contract too frequently or without warning, often leading to frequent trips to the bathroom.
+However, OAB can also occur without bladder spasms.

 Symptoms: